At the end of this lesson, students will …

 are used for this.
 You can get individual elements of a data frame with

 brackets.
-The syntax is dataframe[row, column]
+The syntax is dataframe[row, column].
+For example

 this will return the value in row 2, column 3 of the data frame.
 It